Fletch: File-System Metadata Caching in Programmable Switches: Local Hash Collision Resolution

-\para{Token attachment to requests.} Clients update their path-token maps when issuing read or write requests, as shown in Figure~\ref{fig:token2}.
-Initially, with an empty path-token map, a client attaches an invalid token (value zero) to a request (e.g., reading path $p$'s metadata) sent to the switch (\circled{1}).
-The switch detects a cache miss by querying its hash-token map (\circled{2}) and forwards the request to the server (\circled{3}).
-The server retrieves the metadata, checks its path-token map (\circled{4}), and responds with the metadata and valid tokens (\circled{5}).
-The client updates its path-token map with the valid tokens for future requests (\circled{6}).
+\para{Token discovery and utilization.} Clients update their path-token maps when issuing read or write requests, as shown in Figure~\ref{fig:token2}.
+Initially, with an empty path-token map, a client attaches an invalid token (value zero) to a request (e.g., reading path $p$'s metadata) sent to the switch (\circled{1} in Figure~\ref{fig:token2}).
+The switch detects a cache miss by querying its hash-token map (\circled{2} in Figure~\ref{fig:token2}) and forwards the request to the server (\circled{3} in Figure~\ref{fig:token2}).
+The server retrieves the metadata, checks its path-token map (\circled{4} in Figure~\ref{fig:token2}), and responds with the metadata and valid tokens (\circled{5} in Figure~\ref{fig:token2}).
+The client updates its path-token map with the valid tokens for future requests (\circled{6} in Figure~\ref{fig:token2}).
 For cached paths, the switch confirms cache hits when valid tokens are included in the request.
-To manage token accumulation, clients can attach an expiry time (e.g., one hour) to path-token map entries and clear expired entries.

-\para{Discussion.} \sysname's token-based mechanism ensures correctness with modest client complexity and overhead.
-Clients must maintain path-token maps and attach tokens to requests, and incur a cache miss on the first read of a cached path due to the initial lack of a valid token.
-Also, including tokens in requests adds minor communication overhead.
-Theoretically, the number of tokens grows linearly with the depth of a path.
-Nevertheless, as most paths have small depths (\S\ref{subsec:lockcounters}), the communication overhead is minimal.
-If the controller fails, \sysname needs to reboot the switch, controller, and servers to ensure correct cache retrieval.
-The current caches can be quickly recovered by exporting all caches before the reboot.